truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 ![SMBShareAdd](/images/CORE/12.0/SharingSMBAdd.png "Basic SMB Share Options")

-The **Path** and **Name** of the SMB share define the absolute minimum amount of information required to create a new SMB share.
-The **Path** is the directory tree on the local filesystem that is exported over the SMB protocol, and the **Name** is the name of the SMB share, which forms a part of the full share pathname when SMB clients perform an SMB tree connect.
-Because of the way that the value in **Name** is used in the SMB protocol, it must be less than or equal to 80 characters in length, and must not contain any invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.
-If **Name** is left blank, then the last component of the value in **Path** is used as the share name.
+The **Path** and **Name** of the SMB share define the smallest amount of information required to create a new SMB share.
+The **Path** is the directory tree on the local filesystem exported over the SMB protocol.
+**Name** is the name of the SMB share.
+This forms a part of the full share path name when SMB clients perform an SMB tree connect. **Name** must be less than or equal to 80 characters in length. **Name** must not contain any invalid characters.
+Microsoft documentation MS-FSCC section 2.1.6. lists these invalid characters.
+The last component of the value in **Path** becomes the share name if **Name** is blank or empty.

 You can set a share **Purpose** to apply and lock pre-defined advanced options for the share.
-To retain full control over all the share **Advanced Options**, choose **No presets**.
+To keep full control over all the share **Advanced Options**, choose **No presets**.

 You can specify an optional value in **Description** to help explain the purpose of the share.

-**Enabled** allows this path to be shared when the SMB service is activated.
+**Enabled** shares this path when the SMB service is activated.
 Clearing **Enabled** disables the share without deleting the configuration.

 See [SMB Share Screen]({{< relref "/CORE/UIReference/Sharing/SMB/SMBShareScreen.md" >}}) for more information on SMB Share settings.